Roman Candle (Portland, Oregon): Closure

 In April 2018, Roman Candle closed for renovations and announced upcoming menu changes.
 The establishment reopened in May as a "health-conscious" cafe called Holiday, taking patrons by surprise.
 Eater Portland's Brooke Jackson-Glidden described Holiday as a "reggae-pumping, jungle-plant-adorned, gluten-free and vegetarian cafe", offering juices, plant-based entrees, and "foraged mushroom toasts by an in-house forager", reflecting Sorenson's healthier lifestyle and sobriety.
 Sorensen had been planning the rebrand for approximately six months, and continued working behind Holiday's coffee counter, serving Stumptown coffee.
 He described Holiday's vegan menu as "Plantbased.
 Dairy free.
 Organic.
 Cold press[ed] juice.
 Healthier, Cleaner."

 The revamped menu was tested in May 2016, ahead of Holiday's formal launch.
 As of May, the menu had bowls with kelp noodles and cauliflower, fancy toast, and cold-pressed juices.
 Some customers were reportedly upset by the rollout, frustrated by limited public warning of the changes and the lack of pizza on the menu.
 Jackson-Glidden included the rebrand in her list of "Portland's Biggest Dining Surprises of 2018".
 In 2019, Sorenson closed Holiday, and planned to reopen downtown.
+Holiday was replaced by the pizzeria Cicoria.